-The IRS Foreign Earned Income Exclusion for US Expats – A Complete Guide
+The IRS Foreign Earned Income Exclusion for US Expats in 2022 – A Complete Guide

 The United States has an unusual tax system compared to most other countries, in that it taxes all US citizens on their worldwide income, regardless of where in the world they live.

 Most other countries either tax just residents, or only folks with income sourced in the country.

 The US tax system however requires all American citizens, including expats, who meet minimum worldwide income thresholds of $12,550 (for the 2021 tax year) or just $400 of self-employment income, or just $5 if you’re married to a non-US taxpayer, to file US taxes.
 Unfortunately, the tax treaties that the US has with other countries don’t affect this requirement.

 This means that those millions of US expats who qualify to file foreign income taxes in the country where they live are at risk of paying income taxes twice.

 To mitigate this risk, the IRS has made available a number of provisions that expats can utilize when they file their federal US tax return.
 One of the most important and useful of these provisions is called the Foreign Earned Income Exclusion.

 The Foreign Earned Income Exclusion doesn’t discriminate between expats who are paying taxes abroad and those who aren’t.
 This means that expats who live in a no-tax country or who don’t qualify to pay foreign income tax in any country can still claim the FEIE to derive the tax benefit of reducing their US tax bill, often to zero.

 In this article we’ll look at the Foreign Earned Income Exclusion in 2022 in depth: what it is, what it isn’t, who qualifies for it, how to claim it, and in what circumstances expats benefit from claiming it.